Best Savings Accounts in Malaysia

 Salary Savings Account

-For the working people, payday is the most anticipated time of the month.
+For working people, payday is the most anticipated time of the month.
 Usually, it will be credited to a personal savings account registered with your company.

 This savings account for payroll transactions offers a comprehensive solution to your banking needs, from earning high interest on your deposit, to enjoying a preferential rate on your home loan and other exclusive privileges.